interscript/rababa/python/Readme.md

 ### Testing

-The testing is done in the same way as the training, for instance with the cbhg model:
+The testing is done in the same way as the training, for instance with the cbhg model on the data in /data/CA_MSA/test.csv:

 ```bash
 python test.py --model 'cbhg' --config config/cbhg.yml